WiseLibs/better-sqlite3/docs/api.md

 ### new Database(*path*, [*options*])

 Creates a new database connection.
 If the database file does not exist, it is created.
 This happens synchronously, which means you can start executing queries right away.
+All options listed below default to `false`.

-- If `options.memory` is `true`, an in-memory database will be created rather than a disk-bound one.
-Default is `false`.
+- If `options.memory` is `true`, an in-memory database will be created, rather than a disk-bound one.

 - If `options.readonly` is `true`, the database connection will be opened in readonly mode.
-Default is `false`.

 - If `options.fileMustExist` is `true` and the database does not exist, an `Error` will be thrown instead of creating a new file.
 This option does not affect in-memory or readonly database connections.
-Default is `false`.

 ```js
 const Database = require('better-sqlite3');